 In a world where souvenirs have become more and more the same wherever you go, what can you buy to take home as a Scottish souvenir?
 Perhaps a Scottish Tourist Guide can point you in the right direction…..

 Tartan, as everyone knows is symbolic of Scotland, but where can you buy it?
 Cashmere too has made its mark throughout Scotland in recent years and it’s where Chanel staged a glittering fashion show in 2012 to mark its purchase of a textile mill in the Borders.
-There’s tweed from the Isles of Harris and Lewis, look out for the orb mark that guarantees authenticity.
+Harris Tweed from the outer hebrides, look out for the orb mark that guarantees authenticity.

 In Scotland we make jewellery inspired by Celtic designs, by Orkney themes and by Scotland’s glorious colour pallet.
 We even have jewellery made from heather.
-Want to know more?
 In today’s modern era, artisans are setting up everywhere and we have our fair share.

 Sweet concoctions:- biscuits, scones and shortbreads – jams and marmalades, some with whisky, others without.
 There’s Dundee cake and Clootie dumpling, fudges and tablet and what exactly is Edinburgh Rock?
 Come to that, are Jedhart Snails actually more appetising than you might think?

-If your taste runs more to savoury, there are rustic oatcakes, mustards – some with whisky, others without – and artisan cheeses.
+If your taste runs more to savoury, there are rustic oatcakes, mustards ( some with whisky), and artisan cheeses.

 And of course there’s haggis in a tin!!
 Perhaps a Scottish Tourist Guide can point you in the right direction for all of these and more.